-East Palo Alto Community-based Transportation Plan
+East Palo Alto Community-Based Transportation Plan

-The East Palo Alto Community-Based Transportation Plan was prepared by SamTrans for the City/County Association of Governments and approved by the City of East Palo Alto City Council on October 4, 2005.
-Among the thirteen short, medium, and long-term strategies identified for East Palo Alto, SamTrans was identified as the lead agency on five.
+The East Palo Alto Community-Based Transportation Plan was prepared by SamTrans for C/CAG and approved by the City of East Palo Alto City Council on October 4, 2005.
+Among the 13 short, medium, and long-term strategies identified for East Palo Alto, SamTrans was identified as the lead agency on five.
 The status of each strategy is as follows:

-- Improve transit scheduling and connectivity implemented - Provide more pass sales outlets implemented - Enhanced transit information in Spanish implemented - Increase frequency of fixed-route transit Route #296 frequency improved - Extend Route 297/397 into neighborhoods and extend hours of Route 296 implemented
+- Improve transit scheduling and connectivity implemented - Provide more pass sales outlets - implemented - Enhance transit information in Spanish implemented - Increase frequency of fixed-route transit Route #296 frequency improved - Extend Route 297/397 into neighborhoods and extend hours of Route 296 - implemented